intel-iot-devkit/how-to-code-samples/alarm-clock/javascript/README.md

 ![](./../../images/js/alarm-clock.jpg)

-You need to have a LCD Display Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot* devices into the LCD Display Shield.
+You need to have a LCD Keypad Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot* devices into the LCD Keypad Shield.

-1. Plug one end of a DFRobot* cable into the Buzzer, and connect the other end to the A1 port on the LCD Display Shield.
+1. Plug one end of a DFRobot* cable into the Buzzer, and connect the other end to the A1 port on the LCD Keypad Shield.

-2. Plug one end of a DFRobot* cable into the Button, and connect the other end to the A2 port on the LCD Display Shield.
+2. Plug one end of a DFRobot* cable into the Button, and connect the other end to the A2 port on the LCD Keypad Shield.

-3. Plug one end of a DFRobot* cable into the Rotary Analog Sensor, and connect the other end to the A3 port on the LCD Display Shield.
+3. Plug one end of a DFRobot* cable into the Rotary Analog Sensor, and connect the other end to the A3 port on the LCD Keypad Shield.

 ### Manual Intel® Edison setup